Deer Hunter (1997 video game): Development

 The impetus for the game was a Wal-Mart executive commenting to a WizardWorks sales representative that if he had a game about deer hunting, he could sell thousands of copies.

 The game was developed by a five-member team in three months with a budget of $125,000.
 The game had two add-packs, Deer Hunter Extended Season and Deer Hunter Companion.

 Reception

 Computer Games Magazine gave the game a score of 2 out of 5 stating "Deer Hunter takes some good first steps, but it has a long way to go to make a good computer game."

-The game sold 500,000 copies by March 1998 and over 1 million by October 1998.
-In early 1998 it appeared in the top 10 of PC Datas best-seller list.
+In early 1998, Deer Hunter appeared in the top 10 of PC Data's best-seller list.
 Sunstorm Interactive president Anthony Campiti remarked, "Obviously we're happy about the sales.
 We struck on a market that was untapped, the box looked good, and it was a good product."
+Globally, the game sold 500,000 copies by March 1998 and over 1 million by October 1998.
+PC Data eventually ranked Deer Hunter as the second best-selling game during 1998 in the US, beaten only by StarCraft.